neofright/Path-of-Serenity-and-Insight/readme.md

 #### [6] Purification by Knowledge and Vision of the Way

 Having relinquished attachment to the ten imperfections of insight and correctly distinguished the true path from the false, the disciple now enters upon a steady progression of insights which leads him through increasingly deeper levels of understanding right up to the threshold of the supramundane path.
 These insights, nine in number, begin with mature knowledge of rise and fall and culminate in conformity knowledge (*anulomañāṇa*), the pinnacle of mundane insight.
-Together with the previously accomplished comprehension-knowledge (sammasanafidna), these nine insights complete the ten kinds of insight-knowledge mentioned in the *Abhidhammattha Saṅgaha*.
+Together with the previously accomplished comprehension-knowledge (*sammasanañāṇa*), these nine insights complete the ten kinds of insight-knowledge mentioned in the *Abhidhammattha Saṅgaha*.

 [^307]: 307.
 PP., pp. 739 ff. ““Obhāsa, ñāṇa, piti, passaddhi, sukha, adhimokkha, paggaha, upaṭṭhāna, upekkha, nikanti,.””
 Vism., pp. 544-45.